English

 Many exciting and rewarding activities are arranged in school to promote the pleasure and knowledge that can be gained from books, i.e. Book Fair, World Book Day and Book Jam.
 All children are also involved in judging the Read It Again awards, giving them the opportunity to read acclaimed recently published texts.
 Some children have the opportunity to engage in discussions about the texts with peers from across the county and some of the authors themselves.

 We recognise the value of adults (both in school and at home) reading aloud to children, in order to improve their grasp of story language, enthuse them with a love of books and inspire them as writers.
+We have regular Stay and Read sessions in school where we invite parents to come into school and read with their children.

-We aim to develop the children’s ability to produce well structured, detailed writing in which the meaning is made clear and which engages the interest of the reader.
+We aim to develop the children’s ability to produce well-structured, detailed writing in which the meaning is made clear and which engages the interest of the reader.
 Attention is paid throughout the school to the formal structures of English, grammatical detail, punctuation and spelling.
 Our approach to teaching writing covers the ‘transcription’ and ‘composition’ requirements of The National Curriculum (2013).
 Teachers are flexible in their selection of Literacy experts’ strategies to suit the needs of the children and text type being taught (for example Ros Wilson and Pie Corbett).

-4. APPROACHES TO GRAMMAR AND SPELLING
+GRAMMAR AND SPELLING

-To be able to spell correctly is an essential life skill.
+To be able to spell correctly is a life skill.
 When spelling becomes automatic, pupils are able to concentrate on the content of their writing and the making of meaning.
 Whilst we note that spelling is not the most important aspect of writing, confidence in spelling can have a profound effect on the writer’s self-image.